Monday, September 29, 2025

 Note:

 Kamil tracked himself all the way down to June 1979.
 He was already a pilot.
-But there's no twist to the story.
+But there's no twist to the tale.
 The pilot who flew me to Kota Kinabalu wasn't him.

 Tuesday, February 14, 2023